The suPAR biomarker is supported by 20+ years of bioscience

 Research Driven.
 Internationally Validated.

-As of Spring 2026, the suPARbio Systemic Chronic Inflammation Test is offered in the United States under CLIA regulations for Laboratory Developed Tests (LDTs).
-It has not been cleared or approved by the U.S. Food and Drug Administration.
+As of Spring 2026, the suPARbio™ Systemic Chronic Inflammation Test is offered in the United States as a Laboratory Developed Test (LDT) performed in a CLIA-certified laboratory.
+The test has not been cleared or approved by the U.S. Food and Drug Administration.
+At this time, this test is not available for residents of the State of New York.

 Logo of the New England Journal of Medicine